Forecasting Quantum Observables: A Compressed Sensing Approach with Performance Guarantees: Experiments

+In the experiments, we consider exact TEs and TEs with added unbiased noise, equivalent to taking 1000 shots.
+Importantly, the added noise captures uncertainty around the true expectation, and so can be used to model multiple sources of uncertainty, including measurement errors and the residual uncertainty from gate errors after error mitigation.
+Recall that error mitigation techniques usually trade a reduction in the bias for an increase in variance \cite{cai2023_quantum_error_mitigation}, which is, in essence, the uncertainty around the true value.

-\textbf{Spectral estimation algorithms.} We use four algorithms to compute the frequencies and amplitudes: Prony, OMP, FISTA, and ESPRIT.
+\textbf{Spectral estimation algorithms.} We use five algorithms to compute the frequencies and amplitudes: SDP, Prony, OMP, DMD, and ESPRIT.
+SDP corresponds to solving the problem in Eq.~\eqref{eq:sdp}.
 Prony \cite{sauer2018prony} is a method that can provably recover the true frequencies and amplitudes under ideal conditions but is highly sensitive to noise.
 OMP \cite{chen1994basis, pmlr-v54-locatello17a} is a widely used heuristic in signal processing for sparse signal recovery.
-FISTA \cite{beck2009fast} is a fast gradient method for solving Lasso problems, and ESPRIT~\cite{paulraj1985_estimation_signal_parameters_rotational_invariance,roy2002esprit} is a well-known algorithm in spectrum estimation, also applied in quantum TE forecasting \cite{erpenbeck2025compact}.
+DMD \cite{beck2009fast} is the forecasting algorithm used in \cite{kaneko2025forecasting}, and ESPRIT~\cite{paulraj1985_estimation_signal_parameters_rotational_invariance,Roy1989} is a well-known algorithm in spectrum estimation, also applied in observable forecasting \cite{erpenbeck2025compact}.
 The algorithms are implemented with default or minimal tuning settings, as our focus is on evaluating the certification methodology.
-A brief description of each algorithm and its implementation is provided in Appendix~\ref{sec:algorithms_appendix}.
+A brief description of each algorithm is provided in the \cite{supp_material} Supplemental Material (which includes Refs.~\cite{stoica2005spectral, Wax1985, Golyandina2024, Golyandina2001SSA}), and the code is available online \cite{code}.

-\textbf{Forecasting procedure.} Each algorithm is applied to the first $k$ measurements, where $k \in \{10, \dots, 160\}$, and forecasting is evaluated on the remaining $200 - k$ measurements, as defined in Eq.~\eqref{eq:objective}.
+\textbf{Forecasting procedure.} We run every forecasting algorithm (e.g., OMP) with the first $k \in \{10, \dots, 160\}$ measurements and evaluate the forecasting accuracy with the remaining $200-k$ measurements.
+The forecasting accuracy is measured as indicated in Eq.~\eqref{eq:objective}.